Georgia Gibbs Slays In White Bathing Suit As She Gets Playful On A Swing

-Georgia Gibbs stunned many of her 717,000 Instagram followers on Monday, January 11, with her most recent post.
+Georgia Gibbs stunned many of her 717,000 Instagram followers with her most recent post on Monday, January 11.
 The Australian model took to the popular social media platform to post a series of snapshots of herself being playful outdoors as she sported a stylish bathing suit that highlighted her fit body.

 The snapshots showed Gibbs — who is best known for being featured in the 2018 Sports Illustrated Swimsuit Issue — posing on a rope swing set.
 In the first shot, she was captured from the front as she sat still.
 The other three featured her as she swung back and forth, with the last two framing her from the back.